omeka/classic-enduser/docs/Plugins/CollectionTree.md

 ![Collection tree displayed on logged-in and logged-out browsers, showing "[Unavailable]" in the place of a parent collection.](../doc_files/plugin_images/collectionTree_unavailable.png)

-If a child collection is private, it will not display in its hierarchy.
+If a child collection is private, it will not display in any hierarchy.
 Its (public) items will not be available in parent collections, regardless of your "Show subcollection items" setting.

 ![Collection tree displayed on logged-in and logged-out browsers, showing a difference in total items as well as child collections available.](../doc_files/plugin_images/collectionTree_loggedOut.png)